annepizzi/Project2/README.md

 # Finish Data Cleaning in SQL
 1) Join tables in SQL on zip codes
-2) Find Zip Codes unmapped and remove them
+2) Find Zip Codes unmapped and add them to population density table